anaray/quarkus-ingestion-gateway/README.md

 The application is now runnable using `java -jar build/quarkus-app/quarkus-run.jar`.

 ## Load testing
-I used https://github.com/nakabonne/ali to do generate load.
+I used https://github.com/nakabonne/ali to generate load.

 Install ali in mac:
 ```